 *** (Alpha DVR - *)

 Just when you thought blurry old Alpha couldn't get worse in their handling of these old independent clunkers, they switch to DVR greymarket format, with blurry color Xerox labels and tracking streaks on the bottom of the blurry image.
-On the other hand, at least they still put out, making them the old whore of the hoary old dark house houses.
+On the other hand, at least they still put out, making them the old whore of hoary old dark house house preservers.

-There's also some surreal rear projection: on the train where Vivienne Osborne (the maniac killer in Supernatural - above) meets Chester Morris, the rear-projected track seems way too large, resulting in fine Brechtian abstraction; and the plane crash has similarly bizarre touches (as I recall); but on the other hand.
+On the other hand.
 Jenkins and McHugh must have been hitting the gold dust en route because their comedic sense gets broader and dumber with each passing page of dialogue.
-When they're reading the identity of the Ace all slow out of the dead man's pocket, of course the lights go out before they can finish.
-When the lights. come back on there's no letter, of course, but by then this pair of cops are so dumb they start reading anyway... yikes.
+When they're reading the identity of the Ace all slow from a message found in a dead man's pocket, the lights go out before they can finish.
+When the lights. come back on there's no letter, of course this pair of cops are so dumb they start reading anyway... yikes.
 Oh well.
 If only they could have read faster or learned to hold onto evidence when the lights go suddenly out, the movie would be over.

-Still, we didn't come down this way expecting originality, as you know, but to savor the '33 mood.
-And that ya got, blurry Alpha DVR or no: Charles "Ming" Middleton shows up as a mysterious coroner, Virginia Howell is a creepy mute housekeeper (she keeps giving the cops the finger 'in sign language'), and there's the very unusual appearance of a hulking, menacing genuinely African-American butler-henchman (Gus Robinson --his only credited role).
+Still, we didn't come down this way for originality but to savor the gravediggers of '33.
+So when Charles "Ming" Middleton shows up as a mysterious coroner we're happy he's there.
+We also get Virginia Howell as a creepy mute housekeeper (she keeps giving the cops the finger 'in sign language'), and a hulking, genuinely menacing (rare in these fiilms) African-American butler-henchman (Gus Robinson --his only credited role).
 So give up waiting for a better version, and just make sure to watch it on the crappiest, smallest TV you can find so you can pretend it's four AM and 1975 and you're pulling it down out of the ether on your UHF rabbit ears... gold dusted stew insomniac that you are.